yangwu1227/etf-kpis-scraper/README.md

 To deploy the resources programmatically via Terraform instead of using the AWS console, ensure that the AWS CLI is installed on the machine used for development and that it is configured with the necessary credentials (See the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)).

-A simple starting point, though it violates the principle of least privilege, is to use the [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy.
+A simple starting point, though it violates the principle of least privilege, is to attach the [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy.